ToasT-69/OIBSIP/README.md

 # OIBSIP
-This repository is dedicated to the taks of the Oasis Infobyte Internship - April Phase 2.
+This repository is dedicated to the tasks of the Oasis Infobyte Internship - April Phase 2.